Get 80% off your plan for your first 3 months*

 Digital marketing spend

 37% say digital advertising costs catch new owners off guard.
 Most online ads charge per click, and conversion rates vary widely across industries and traffic sources.
 At those rates, costs add up quickly without careful budget planning.
+Set aside at least R5,000 to R15,000 per month for paid advertising during the first quarter.

 Transaction fees

-Here's how to create your first budget:
+How to create your first budget

-1. List all expected business costs
+1. List all expected business costs, including website hosting, marketing, stock, and software subscriptions.

-2. Plot each expense on a calendar by month
+2. Plot each expense on a calendar by month.

-3. Add modest sales projections to the same timeline
+3. Add modest sales projections to the same timeline.

-4. Ensure you have enough cash to cover early losses
+4. Ensure you have enough cash to cover early losses.

 "We suggest clients go in with three months of working capital and base their forecasts on that first quarter," says Shahemen Farid, online business consultant at Boobooks Accountants.